tyleryouk/00os-origin/1000xbrain/system/cycle-manager/operational_feedback/potential_enhancements.md

 This document tracks potential enhancements for autonomous operation of the cycle-manager.

+## Improve Template Clarity For New Users
+**Priority**: Medium
+**Description**: Enhance the user_request.md template to be more intuitive for first-time users **Impact**: Reduces learning curve and improves user experience **Implementation Notes**: Simplify template language, add clear examples directly in template comments

 ## Complete System Cycle Updates
 **Priority**: High
 **Description**: Update all system cycles (autonomous, major-changes) to use the new user_request.md file